-An analysis of $\rho_{0}^{\text{down}}$ confirms that, within the good angular window and not-too large receiver apertures, downlink communication can be considered to be free of turbulence, so that we can set $\sigma_{\text{TB} }^{2}\simeq0$ and $w_{\text{st}}\simeq w_{\text{d}}$.
 By contrast, for uplink communication, the value of $\rho_{0}^{\text{up}}$ becomes rather small (of the order of 1 cm at $\lambda=800~$nm), meaning that turbulence is relevant in this scenario.
 In this case, we can resort to Refs.~\cite{Yura73,Fante75} and write analytical formulas for the short-term spot size and the variance of the centroid wandering.